Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 \text{PLD}_\text{normalized} = \frac{\text{PLD}_\text{pixels}}{\sqrt[]{ \left( \text{width}_\text{img} \right)^2 + \left( \text{height}_\text{img} \right)^2 }}
 ```

+That is, we divide the pixel distance error by the length of the image diagonal (which is the largest straight side in a rectangle).

-Thus, a 2-pixel distance in a 1000-pixel wide image is equivalent to a 0.002 normalized distance, which provides another perspective on the error.
+Thus, a 2-pixel distance in an image with a 1000-pixel diagonal is equivalent to a 0.002 normalized distance, which puts things in perspective.

 ## **Final Notes**
-If you come across any issues or bugs, please feel free to open an issue on this repository.
+If you come across any issues or bugs, please feel free to open an issue.
 We will try to address it as soon as possible.

 Pull requests are also welcome (please direct them towards the `dev-tests` branch).
 For major changes, kindly open an issue first to discuss what you would like to change.